Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/advanced/custom-components.md

 More details coming soon!

-## Wrapping Xamarin.Forms components
+## Wrapping MAUI components

-To make a Xamarin.Forms element available in Blazor markup you need to implement two types of classes:
+To make a MAUI element available in Blazor markup you need to implement two types of classes:

 1. A component representing the markup that the developer will use in the `.razor` file.
 This type will need to derive from `NativeControlComponentBase` or one of its derived classes.
 1. An element handler representing the UI component that will be created when the component is used.
 This type will either implement the `IXamarinFormsElementHandler` interface or derive from one of the existing handler types that implement the interface.

-An example that shows how to wrap the popular [`PancakeView` component](https://github.com/sthewissen/Xamarin.Forms.PancakeView) is available [here](https://github.com/Dreamescaper/BlazorBindings.Maui/tree/master/samples/MobileBlazorBindingsWeather/BlazorBindings.Maui.PancakeView).
+An example that shows how to wrap the popular [`PancakeView` component](https://github.com/sthewissen/MAUI.PancakeView) is available [here](https://github.com/Dreamescaper/BlazorBindings.Maui/tree/master/samples/MobileBlazorBindingsWeather/BlazorBindings.Maui.PancakeView).

 The component uses a static constructor to register the component mapping to the element handler, as seen [here](https://github.com/Dreamescaper/BlazorBindings.Maui/blob/master/samples/MobileBlazorBindingsWeather/BlazorBindings.Maui.PancakeView/Elements/PancakeView.cs#L11-L15).